How to upload your programming projects and milestones

 Logging in to the upload site

 You access the upload site with your Bear ID and a your Bear ID's password (the one you use for accessing your Baylor email).
-There is NOT have a separate password for the upload site, as in the past.

 Uploading your code (for milestones and grading)

 On the upload site, find the project you want to upload, which has a submission field for each file.
 Use the "Browse" button to locate each file, and select "Upload" for each file to send that file to the server.
 If you are uploading a milestone, this is all that is required.
 To also have your project graded, follow the instructions in the next section.

 Remember, if you change your code on your computer, you will need to upload the code again to the server for the server to notice the change.